-Adults and children over 10 years: 1 to 2 coated tablets (5 - 10 mg) daily before bedtime, or 1 suppository (10 mg) daily for immediate effect.
+Adults and children over 12 years: 1 to 2 coated tablets (5 - 10 mg) daily before bedtime.

 It is recommended to start with the lowest dose.
 The dose may be adjusted up to the maximum recommended dose to produce regular stools.

 The maximum daily dose should not be exceeded.

 In the management of constipation, once regularity has been restarted dosage should be reduced and can usually be stopped.